padmarajnidagundi/JmeterMaven/README.md

-# EveryHair Perfromace Test
+# Perfromace Test - JMeter Maven

-JMeter Perfromace Automation Framework for EveryHair By Padmaraj Nidagundi ( Eptron )
+JMeter Maven Perfromace Automation

-You can execute your plugin by using Maven. \
+You can execute your plugin by using Maven.
 Go to your project directory and run the following command in the command line:

 How to Run Steps: